CodersCafeTech/Fire-Detection-by-Sensor-Fusion/README.md

 ![Data collection.jpg](https://usercdn.edgeimpulse.com/project160533/11ab431b0d14e003efc6283de66ea4c55e7d3fe4062372f33d799d8ac7a4f063)
 We have only two classes in this project **"No Fire"** and **Fire**.
 For the **No Fire** case, we just collected the data at the different points in the room.
 For capturing the **Fire** data, we actually build a fire camp like setup in my backyard.To make our model robust we collected the data at different points in that area.
 ![Fire.jpg](https://usercdn.edgeimpulse.com/project160533/17c4f4f3882f9df6f6817b17baf2061d7640e7b412f0e1d43cf8eef07d2d2649)
-The Arduino nano 33 BLE sense can

 13 minutes of data are collected for two labels and split it between the testing and the training.
 The Edge Impulse has a tool called ** Data Explorer ** which gives you a one-look overview of your complete dataset.
 ![Data Explorer.jpg](https://usercdn.edgeimpulse.com/project160533/2fa9c857229c75e9a82c2207a08e264f57e88ae7a37ce66bff8881f4dfdd8fce)
-This tool is actually very useful for the object detection based and audio projects.
+This tool is actually very useful for the object detection and audio projects.

 # Impulse Design
 This is our machine learning pipeline known as Impulse.